mle86/php-wq/README.md

   or somewhere else entirely, like the queue worker script.
 * If the jobs should be re-tried after an initial failure, override the `MAX_RETRY` constant.
+* If the retry condition is more complex, override the `jobCanRetry()` method instead.
 * To change the retry delay interval, override the `jobRetryDelay()` method
   (you'll probably want to have an increasing delay,